 You will need to provide a memory stick and a set of mini-headphones for your studies.

 This qualification could also form part of your basis for application to a higher education course (degree, foundation degree, HNC/HND) in a video games related discipline.

-Examples of potential career progression opportunities are 2D games artist, concept artist, graphic designer, level designer, technical artist, games designer, games animator, and environment artist.
+Examples of potential career progression opportunities are 2D games artist, concept artist, environment artist, games animator, graphic designer, level designer, technical artist, games designer and games programmer.

 Former Media Studies learner James Radford is revelling in his first job with a creative agency.
 He has secured a role as a Production Assistant with Derby based Matchstick Design.

 His main responsibility is to help ensure smooth work flow in the studio – taking briefs, dealing with suppliers and seeing jobs through to delivery.
 He’s also preparing images for use in wide ranging projects and assisting with research.

 With further experience, he aims to take on a more senior role on the creative side of the business.